vmware-archive/kubecfg-nonroot-nginx/README.md

 ## Installation

+We've provided a minimal `ksonnet` environment in the `.ksonnet-lib` folder.

-To install ksonnet, you only need to clone it into this folder:
+It's not necessary, but if you want to install ksonnet, you only need to clone it into that folder:

 ```
 git clone https://github.com/ksonnet/ksonnet-lib.git .ksonnet-lib